NameUser5/Week-19/README.md

 4. How may br tags are on the site?
 5. Scrape and print the capital of all countries that start with the letter 'j'
 6. Scrape and print data for Qatar only.
-7. Print the name of contries with a population of at least 200,000,000.
+7. Print the name of countries with a population of at least 200,000,000.

 ## Prince Daniel's Tasks:
 1. Scrape the capital of each county into a list